 The estimated EULs range from a low of 15 years for HPWHs to a high of 38 years for insulation.
 Overall, the estimated EULs appear reasonable as do the relative differences between EULs (e.g., the EUL for HPWHs is less than the EUL for gas furnaces, which is less than the EUL for insulation).
 Notably, the EUL values for DHP and HPWH have a relative precision of 20% at the 90% confidence level, while the relative precision for ASHP and CACs is 30% and 39%, respectively.
+The relative precision is based on the sample size as well as the number of observed failures and the years in which the failures occurred.

 Although many small businesses use residential equipment, the Evaluation Team currently does not recommend using the EUL values from this study in commercial applications.
 Although the equipment lifespans are likely similar in residential and small commercial applications, the results from this study do not account for the removal or replacement of equipment due to business turnover.

 Table 4 shows the sample size for each residential measure studied, along with the count of unit failures, the average unit age at failure and the average age of units still installed and operating.
-While the sample sizes for each measure are large—ranging from 305 to 768 observations—the number of observations with complete information (those units that have failed) is far smaller, ranging from just 11 for CACs and 14 for gas furnaces to 37 for DHPs.
+While the sample sizes for each measure are large—ranging from 305 to 768 observations—the number of observed failures is far smaller, ranging from just 11 for CACs and 14 for gas furnaces to 37 for DHPs.
 As shown in Table 3, even with large overall sample sizes, the small number of failures results in a low level of precision for some of measures.

 Table 4: Sample Size and Disposition of Sampled Units by Equipment Type